prijacash/project-2-crypto/README.md

 # USER STORIES
 - As a user, I want to add make market insights on current crypto market.
-- As a user, I want to update or delete previous insights.
+- As a user, I want to delete previous insights.
 - As a user, I want explore other people's market insights.
-- As a user, I want to favorite other insights.
+- As a user, I want explore coins.
 - As a user, I want view all the coins and their prices.

 # WIREFRAMES